sweko/uacs-internet-programming-exams/dry-run-final-exam/docs/grading-guideline.md

 All the points are awarded based on the criteria described above.
 The points are not awarded based on the number of features implemented.
 For example, if the application has all the required features, but the code is not readable nor functional, the points will not be awarded.
 Similarly, if the application has only a few features, but the code is well written, the points will be awarded.
 All the points are "up to", meaning that the points will be awarded based on the quality of the code.
 For example, if the code is well written, but it is missing some features, the points will be partially awarded based on the quality of the code.

 The maximum number of points that can be awarded is 175, however the final grade will be capped at 100 points.
-This means that if you get 175 points, you will get 100 points for the final exam.
+This means that if you get between 100 and 175 points, you will get 100 points for the final exam.